Water Levels

 How much of Lake Powell's decline is drought versus overuse?

 Both.
 The 2000–present period is the driest 22-plus years in about 1,200 years, which cut the water coming in.
-At the same time, the Colorado River is over-allocated — the basin has been using more water than the river reliably provides.
+At the same time, the Colorado River is over-allocated — the basin has been using more water than the river reliably provides, on the order of 1.2 to 1.5 million acre-feet more per year.
 Lower inflow plus steady demand drained the reservoir.

 Is Lake Powell rising or falling right now?

 It depends on the season.
 Lake Powell typically rises from spring snowmelt through early summer, then falls through late summer, autumn, and winter as releases continue and inflow drops.
-The live callout and water level chart on this site show the current direction.
+The live callout and water level chart on this site show the current direction and the last 30 days of movement.

 GP